Temasek-Dynamics/gestelt/gestelt_bringup/README.md

         - Maximum flight speed it can enable in sparse/dense environment
         - Maximum number of UAVs it can handle

+# Demo
+- PX4 HITL
+- Added time benchmark
+- Create message type that shows debug information such as the metrics

 # TODO
 - Add timebenchmark class to
-    - planner
     - gridmap
+- Need to correct point cloud transformation
+- Measure sensor data subscribed by gridmap
+    - depth image size
-- Measure point cloud size in gridmap
+    - point cloud size
-- Create message type that shows debug information such as the metrics
 - Perform physical tests to determine physical characteristics
     - Use the actual mass in Gazebo params
         - 0.25 g